-The fair value of certificates of deposits is estimated using third-party quotations.
+The fair value of certificates of deposits is estimated using third-party quotations as provided by our clearing firm.
 These deposits are categorized in Level 2 of the fair value hierarchy.

 5. Related Party Transactions

 Certain of the member-owners of the Company currently utilize the CAP to facilitate marketable security transactions on behalf of their natural person credit union members resulting in revenues earned by the Company from a third party clearing broker-dealer and associated commissions paid to these member-owners.